-- Attach 5240 Servo Mounts to your steering servo in the position shown using 5253 Screws and 5212 Washers. - Thread 8122 Ball Stud into the upper-most center hole in the 5242 Servo Saver using the 3234 Spacer and 5217 Locknut as shown.
+- Attach 5240 Servo Mounts to your steering servo in the position shown using 5253 Screws and 5212 Washers.

+- Thread 8122 Ball Stud into the upper-most center hole in the 5242 Servo Saver and 5217 Locknut as shown.

-NOTE: Using inner hole on servo saver will decrease steering speed if desired.
+NOTE: Using inner hole on servo saver will decrease steering speed if desired

-- Determine which of the Spline Inserts are correct for your servo by pressing it over the drive on the servo.
-Align the servo so it has equal throw in both directions, you may need to do this with the radio system powered. - Press the Servo Saver onto the Spline Insert so that the Servo Saver is perpendicular to the servo, attach using the screw that came with your servo.
+- Determine which of the Spline Inserts are correct for your servo by pressing HOUNT it over the drive on the servo.
+Align the servo so it has equal throw in both directions, you may need to do this with the radio system powered.

+- Press the Servo Saver onto the Spline Outdrive and attach the Servo Saver using the screw that came with your servo.